1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Benign polyps or malignant tumors
+• Benign polyps or tumors that were malignant in nature.

 Treatment